 A bank transfer, one of the most well-known financial transactions, is the most efficient way to send money from one bank to another.
 In the event that you need to do this, do not worry because it is not complicated.

 2/ DOC and TED: the money is sent from one account to another current account in another bank.
-With the DOC, the maximum value is R$3000 per transaction.
-The TED is done for values higher than R$5000 per transaction.
+With the DOC, the maximum value is R$4999.99 per transaction.
+The TED is done for any values.
 You need the following details about the person or the company:

 For DOCs and TEDs an extra charge is applied that varies from bank to bank and is calculated according to the account you hold with the bank.

 All you need to do is go to the branch of a bank where you have an account, go to the counter (customer service with a bank clerk) and tell them that you would like to make a transfer, DOC or TED.
 Remember to take the following information with you:

 – CPF (person) or CNPJ (company);

 * In the event you don’t have the bank card, bring the number of your branch and account, as well as an identity document (RG or CPF).

 Go to a branch, use an ATM (image above) and follow the instructions on the screen to make the transfer.
 You can make a simple transfer as well as DOCs and TEDs.